ESGF/esgf-user-support/docs/user_guide.rst

 There are two options for submitting this request.

 * **Option 1: Web Download.** The user submits the download request entirely through the web browser.
-He/she will be asked to sign-in to the Globus site (if not signed in already), and to select the destination folder on their laptop
+He/she will be asked to sign-in to the Globus site (if not signed in already), and to select the destination Collection/Endpoint and folder using the Globus File Manager.
+The destination could be a remote location, eg. a compute center or Globus Connect Personal that runs on a local system, eg. the user's laptop.
 * **Option 2: Script Download.** The user will download a Python script that he/she can later execute to submit the request.
 Python must be already installed on the user's machine, but no special libraries are needed.
 The general syntax to execute the script is: python globus_download_yyyymmddhhmmss.py -e <your globus endpoint> -u your globus username> -p <target directory>.
 For example: python globus_download_20150101033422.py -e globuser#themac -u globuser

     .. image:: images/globus_page.png